 “It’s going to change what we teach…how we teach and what materials we use to teach…how we decide who’s ready to graduate from high school and…who gets into college, and how we prepare teachers,” Chester Finn, president of the Thomas B. Fordham Institute, and education think tank, told U.S. News and World Report.

-However, teachers agree that the simple consistency of the standards will aid in the collaboration process, which will minimize some of those challenges effectively.
+However, teachers agree that the simple consistency of the standards will aid in the collaboration process, effectively minimizing some of those challenges.

 Opposition to Common Core Standards

-Despite some opposition to the idea, and significant challenges in implementing the system, common core standards are forging a path in public schools throughout most of the country.
-Time will tell if this revamp to the education system will provide the desired results of better preparing our youth to become a competitive force in the global marketplace.
+Despite some opposition to the idea and significant challenges in implementing the system, common core standards are forging a path in public schools throughout most of the country.
+Time will tell if this revamp to the education system will better prepare our youth to become a competitive force in the global marketplace.